 If you are married, this can be a great way to avoid the 40% estate tax.
 This advanced legal planning strategy involves dividing a couple’s living estate between two retractable trusts.
 Each trust can pass up to the $11.18 million dollars to heirs tax-free.

-Done correctly, this effectively doubles the amount a couple can pass on to their heirs without the hitch of federal estate tax.
+Done correctly, this effectively doubles the amount a couple can pass on to their heirs without the hitch of the federal estate tax.

 This strategy was very popular when the estate tax exemption equivalent was much lower and the estate tax impacted more people.

 There are currently 33 states that don’t impose an estate or an inheritance tax.
 Becoming a tax refugee won’t help you avoid the federal tax, but it could save you some money on state-imposed taxes.

 If you spend enough money that your estate falls below $11.18 million dollars, you won’t need to pay the estate tax.
 It’s a simple solution.
-Buy a jet ski donate to charity and reap some benefits on your tax returns.
+For example, donate to charity and reap some benefits on your tax returns.
 It doesn’t matter as long as your taxable estate falls below $11.18 million dollars at the end of the day.

 Here’s the good news: very few estates will owe federal estate tax.
-While there is no federal inheritance tax, there are currently six states that can and will tax inheritors above a specified estate level.
+There is no federal inheritance tax, but there are currently six states that can and will tax inheritors above a specified estate level.

 Use the strategies you’ve learned wisely and you’ll be able to set your heirs up with a comfortable inheritance without having to pay a sum to the government.